Skip to main content

 Whether an employee should be paid with holiday pay on a statutory holiday, please refer to “ Are all employees entitled to statutory holidays?
 Are employers required to have employees to take leave on the day of statutory holiday?

-The is not a legal document.
+This is not a legal document.
 The Ordinance remains the sole authority for the provisions of the law explained.

 Do you find this information useful?